xMahdiRz/esp32-drone-stabilizer/README.md

 - Useful when the MPU6050 is not mounted perfectly level
 - Automatically performed at startup
 - Can be manually triggered with the `ZERO` command
+- During calibration, the yellow LED will turn on and the buzzer will beep once
+- When calibration completes, the yellow LED turns off and the buzzer beeps twice
 - During calibration, hold the drone in the desired "level" position

+---

+## Serial Plotting

+The system outputs data in a format optimized for the Arduino Serial Plotter:

+- **Fixed Y-axis Range**: The system outputs dummy min/max values (-360°/360°) to set a consistent Y-axis range in the Serial Plotter
+- **Plotted Values**:
+  - `Min`: -360° (dummy value for Y-axis scaling)
+  - `Max`: 360° (dummy value for Y-axis scaling)
+  - `Angle`: Current tilt angle in degrees
+  - `Target`: Target angle in degrees
+  - `RightMotors`: Right motors throttle (scaled to fit in plot range)
+  - `LeftMotors`: Left motors throttle (scaled to fit in plot range)
+  - `PID`: PID controller output
+  - `P`: Proportional component
+  - `I`: Integral component
+  - `D`: Derivative component

+This approach provides a consistent visualization even when values fluctuate widely, making it easier to tune the PID controller and monitor system performance.

 ---